thestevenbell/AmazonAlexaSkill_FluReport/README.md

 given State slot.

 #### Skill Description:
-Flu Report provides the prevalence of the flu for any user specified US state and the list of states where the flu is widespread.
+Influenza Info provides the prevalence of the flu for any user specified US state and the list of states where the flu is widespread.
 Information is provided by the Center for Disease Control at the following address https://www.cdc.gov/flu/weekly/.
 No special hardware or accounts are needed to use the app.
 Simply follow the voice prompts to ask for a report naming the state you are interested in knowing more about.
 You may also ask for a list of states where the CDC reports the flu as widespread.
 The application is designed to provide the most recent information available from the CDC but no guarantee is made that the information is up to date or accurate.
 This tool does not provide medical advice, and is for informational and educational purposes only, and is not a substitute for professional medical advice, treatment or diagnosis.
 Call your doctor to receive medical advice.
 If you think you may have a medical emergency, please dial 911.

   This sample shows how to create a Lambda function for handling Alexa Skill requests that:

   <ul>
-  <li><b>Web service</b>: communicate with an external web service to get the flu report for specified state
+  <li><b>Web service</b>: communicate with an external web service to get the Influenza Info for specified state
   or the states with flu outbreaks.
   </li>
   </li>